covid-19-net/covid-19-community/README.md

 ![](docs/KG-Schema.png)

 The node [NodeMetadata](reference_data/NodeMetadata.csv) describes nodes in the Knowledge Graph and links to relevant ontologies (e.g., Infectious Disease Ontology).
 The left side of the schema shows the geolocation hierarchy from the world to the city level (> 1000 citizens), as well as PostalCode (US Zip) and US Census Tract.
-The right side shows COVID-19 case counts and information about the host organisms, virus strains, genes, proteins, protein-protein interactions, and publications.
-Cases and Strains are linked to geolocations.
+The right side shows COVID-19 case counts and information about the host organisms, pathogen, virus strains, genes, proteins, protein-protein interactions, and publications.
+Cases and strains are linked to geolocations.

 Note, this KG is work in progress and may change frequently.